 So now back to that equity.
 You haven’t really paid attention to the market over the last few years and even more recently, most homes have had a huge increase in equity.
 According to CoreLogic, for the third quarter, we have seen an increase on average of 15.8% year over year.
 This is always very regional, and a big reason why I recommend you check in with an agent ASAP.

-So now you know your equity is up, but why should you still sell with an agent?
-Well, that’s because there are still so few listings on the market.
-Days on market are going up.
+So now you know your equity is up, but should you still sell with an agent?
+You wonder because in most markets days on the market are going up.
 Prices are dropping.
-But we’re still seeing lots of buyer activity.
-There is still a huge demand for buyers even with affordability continuing to decrease.
+But we’re still seeing lots of buyer activity and that means considerable buyer demand.
+While it may take a little longer, it provides you the opportunity for the lost lucrative possible outcome.

-So what does that tell me?
+So what does all that tell me?
 That if you stage your house and price it correctly, you will still sell the property.
-It may take a little longer.
-So you start working on trying to sell it as soon as possible.
+So you need to make that decision to trust your agent and list it with them so you start working on trying to sell it as soon as possible.

-So the big advantage of it is that you get to keep the money you made by investing in real estate for yourself.
-And you still avoid foreclosure.
-By attacking it early in the process, you also avoid any bigger issues that come with that, like financial or wealth changes, finding a new place to live, or evening ruining your credit.
+Choosing to sell with an agent allows you the advantage of keeping the returns on the money you made by investing in real estate for yourself.
+And you still avoid the nasty scar of foreclosure.
+By being proactive and attacking it early in the process, you also avoid any bigger issues that come with that, like financial or wealth changes, finding a new place to live, or evening ruining your credit.
 You get to control the timeline and how much it sells for.

-If you think selling with an agent isn’t for you still, and you want the convenience of a quick, cash sale, and want to see what you could get for a cash offer.
-Just fill out the form below.
+After all that, if you think selling with an agent isn’t for you still, and you want the convenience of a quick, cash sale, and want to see what you could get for a cash offer.
+Just fill out the form below to get started on your cash offer.